-Lewiston is a perfect for walking, mountain biking and a touring base, being close to the world famous Loch Ness and in the heart of the Scottish Highlands.
+Lewiston is a perfect base for walking, tourist attractions, historical sites, distillery visits and all outdoor pursuits, we are located next to the world famous Loch Ness and in the heart of the Scottish Highlands.

 The City of Inverness is 15 miles away with shopping centres, cinema, tours and many other tourist attractions - see the official Inverness website for more information.

-There are also a number of high and low-level circular Great Glen Way, the 73-mile long distance path from Fort William to Inverness, passes close to the cottage.
-This allows visitors to explore sections of it and perhaps complete it in stages if return transport is organised.
-Glen Affric is just a half hour drive away a veritable playground for serious Scottish Mountain walking.
+There are also a number of high and low-level circular walks and we are located along the Great Glen Way, the 73-mile long distance path from Fort William to Inverness.
+Glen Affric is just a half hour drive away, a veritable playground for serious Scottish Mountain walking.
+Just over an hour east is the Cairngorms National Park, an outdoor entusiasts dream!
 There are also several hillwalks right outside the cottage's front door - directions can be found in the welcome brochure.

 Urquhart Castle - 1 Mile from Crossroads Cottage

-Lewiston is just 1 hour's drive from the famous West Coast hub of Fort William (all facilities) Ben Nevis (the highest mountain in the UK) and the incredible Commando Memorial.
-Here is access to Mull and Mallaig (with car ferry to the Isle of Skye) - and don't miss the world-famous Fort William to Mallaig steam train journey of Harry Potter Fame!!
-From Fort William it is also a short drive to scenic Glencoe, Oban and Mull of Kintyre.
+Crossroads Cottage is just 1 hour north of Fort William - Scotland's western hub for all things recreational.
+Ben Nevis (the highest mountain in the UK), the incredible Commando Memorial, and don't miss the world-famous Fort William to Mallaig steam train journey of Harry Potter Fame!!
+From Fort William it is also a short drive to scenic Glencoe and Oban.

 Click the links to access local activity websites: